Davitius/Checklist-Inspection-Sheet/README.txt

 Database installation instructions:
 Create a database in Mysql named: projectsdb
-Import the 3 files in the Database folder.
+Import the 3 files from the Database folder.

 =============================================================